Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-store-data-with-pandas.md

 ![Viewing a DataFrame](media/dataframe.png)

-Data handling is simpler when you have Pandas to lend a hand.
-In this lesson, you will learn the basics of Pandas and use it to load and analyze a large dataset.
+Working with data is simpler when you have Pandas to lend a hand.
+In this lesson, you will learn the basics of Pandas and use it to load and examine the contents of a large dataset.

 ## Importing the pandas library